Sankriti

 The sage Sankriti (सङ्कृतिः) is the founding rishi of the Sankriti Gotra, one of the 10 lineages in Vedic society.
-The lineage of Sankriti's is given as Shaktya, Sankritya, and Gaurivita. i.e. lineage of Shakti, Sankriti, and Gauriviti.
+The lineage of Sankriti's is given as "Angirasa, Sankritya, and Gaurivita," or "Shaktya, Sankritya, and Gaurivita." i.e. lineage of Angirasa/Shakti, Sankriti, and Gauriviti.

+Sankriti is said to be the grandson of Bhumanyu and son of Nara.
+All were descendants of Bharadwaja, who was the adopted son of King Bharata of the Paurava clan.
+Bharadwaja was adopted by King Bharata from Sage Brihaspati, who is a descendant of Sage Angirasa.
+Sage Gauriviti was the son of Sage Sankriti.
+This is considered the origin of the lineage description, "Angirasa, Sankritya, and Gaurivita."

-Sankriti is the grandson of Sage Vashishta, and the son of Śakti Maharṣi.
-Incidentally, Śakti Maharṣi is the father of Sage Parashara (the father of Sage Vyasa).
+However, the lineage of Sage Sankriti was thought to have joined the lineage of Sage Vashishta around the time of Sage Gauriviti, possibly through niyoga process.
+Sage Vashishta is the father of Śakti Maharṣi, who is the father of Sage Parashara.
+Sage Parashara is the father of Sage Vyasa.
+This is considered to be the reason for the lineage description, "Shaktya, Sankritya, Gaurivita."

 Not much is known about Sage Sankriti except that his name is recorded in the Avadhuta Upanishad, where Lord Dattatreya explains the nature of an avadhuta to Sage Sankriti.

-Gotra, Sankritya or Sankrita may be from Sankriti.
+Gotra, Sankritya or Sankrita is from Sankriti.